 Winter Semester, 2021/2022

-	1: This course may be given in English (depending on foregign participants).
+1: This course may be given in English (depending on foreign participants).

-	2. I intend to run a followup course (2 credit points) in the spring

-	Semester that will focus on advanced topics in image processing.
-This will

-	be given in a seminar format and primarily meant for students who took
+2. I may run a followup course (2 credit points) in the spring Semester that will focus on advanced topics in image processing.
+This will be given in a seminar format and primarily meant for students who took this (236862) course.

-	236862.

 |Lecturer:||Michael Elad (reception hours: anytime, but please set it up by an email)|

 |Grade Policy:||50% – MOOC grade and 50% – Final exam